PeerDiego/silent-test-script/intune/readme.md

 # How to Deploy the eCDN Silent Runner Script with Microsoft Intune

-__Last Update Date:__ May 08, 2025
+__Last Update Date:__ June 05, 2025
 __Created By:__ Diego Reategui
 [View most recent version on Tango.ai](https://app.tango.us/app/workflow/48a538b3-59c6-45a7-8b3a-90cdafdd9d50?utm_source=markdown&utm_medium=markdown&utm_campaign=workflow%20export%20links)

 ***

 Below is our guidance on how to deploy Microsoft eCDN Silent Runners using Microsoft Intune.
-Alternatively, you can download the [guidance in PDF format](./How%20to%20Deploy%20the%20eCDN%20Silent%20Runner%20Script%20with%20Microsoft%20Intune.pdf) and use your work or school credentials to access the content.

 > [!CAUTION]
 > This guidance has been tested and proven to work but __we cannot guarantee__ it will work in your environment.
 Please use the following as general guidance.